DaveCaulfield/mkg-north-dublin-martial-arts/README.md

 ## Existing Features

 ### Navigation Menu
-   - The navigation menu sits at the top of all pages on the website.
+   - The navigation menu is fixed to the top of all pages on the website.
+This allows the user easy navigation wherever they are on the site.
 It contains interactive links to all pages guiding the user easily throughout the website.
+The active page is highlighted to the user with a red underline.

    ![mkg north dublin nav bar](/docs/readme-images/navbar.png)